-Places will be offered in accordance with the co-ordinated offer scheme at a date designated by the Department for Education.
+Applications will be managed in accordance with Surrey's co-ordinated scheme's on primary and secondary admission.
+Please see Surrey's coordinated schemes for further details regarding applications, processing, offers, late applications, post-offer and waiting lists.
 The national offer date is around 16th April, other than where this date falls on a weekend or public holiday in which case it will be the next working day.

 - If you live in Surrey and applied online you will be emailed the outcome of your application in the evening around 16th April.
-You can also log into your account to see the outcome, from the same evening. - If you have opted to receive notifications from the eAdmissions website (Android devices only) or if you have downloaded the mobile app 'ParentComms' you will also receive a notification in the evening around 16th April telling you the school your child has been allocated. - If you live in Surrey and applied on paper Surrey County Council will write to you around 16 April letting you know the outcome of your application. - If you live outside Surrey, your local authority will let you know the outcome of your application, even if you have applied for Surrey schools.
+You can also log into your account to see the outcome, from the same evening. - If you have opted to receive notifications from the eAdmissions website (Android devices only) or if you have downloaded the mobile app 'ParentComms' you will also receive a notification in the evening around 16th April informing you of the school your child has been allocated. - If you live in Surrey and applied on paper Surrey County Council will write to you around 16th April letting you know the outcome of your application. - If you live outside Surrey, your local authority will let you know the outcome of your application, even if you have applied for Surrey schools.